Johnie's Broiler: Johnie's Broiler

 The restaurant was renamed Johnie's Broiler in 1968 and additional signage was installed in 1969 after the sale of the restaurant to an interim owner by the name of Johnson (hence the reason for the single "n" in "Johnie's").
-Apparently this interim owner couldn't meet the terms of the agreement and the sign had already been changed from Harvey's to Johnie's.
+Apparently this interim owner could not meet the terms of the agreement and the sign had already been changed from Harvey's to Johnie's.
 Drive-In curb service ceased in 1970.

 Ortner executed a lease-to-own agreement with Christos Smyrniotis in 1970.
 The future owner had been employed as an assistant chef at the Broiler.

 Johnie's Broiler was a Harvey Ortner Enterprise listed on his business card as late as 1983 and according to an interview done by Burly Burlile in June of that year.

 The "Fat Boy" mascot, modeled after Beanie from the cartoon show Beany and Cecil (not the Bob's Big Boy character), animated incandescent yellow bulbs on the roof edges and the "OPEN 24 HOURS" lettering, were added in 1969 and Downey's Broiler became a sister store to Johnie's Coffee Shop Wilshire (originally a Simon's Drive-In site and currently employing its former 1955 Romeo's Times Square construction – an Armet & Davis design).
 This location appears to have been owned by the Johnsons who could not satisfy their agreement for the Downey location with the Ortners.